Hausdorff dimension of Julia sets in the logistic family: Induced Cantor repellers and the lower bound

-Define $\tilde{\varphi}$ by retaining from $\phi^K_*$ a finite number of long branches contained in $V$ whose domains have a combined measure at least $|V| - C_1 {\eps^{3/4}},$ where $K\geq 1$ is large enough to ensure that the map $\vp$ of the following paragraph satisfies $|\vp'| >2$, via the uniform distortion bound.
+Let $\hat \phi_*$ denote $\phi_*$ with its short branches removed.
+Define $\tilde{\varphi}$ by retaining from the $K$th iterate $\hat \phi^K_*$ a finite number of branches contained in $V$ whose domains have union whose measure is at least $|V| - C_1 {\eps^{3/4}},$ where $K\geq 1$ is large enough to ensure that the map $\vp$ of the following paragraph satisfies $|\vp'| >2$, via the uniform distortion bound.
+Inherited from the same property for $\phi_*$, no two branches of $\tvp$ are adjacent.